AloysiusPious/IBM_MQ/MQExplorer_Connection/README.md

 A Listener is a process that listens for incoming connection requests on a specific network port and associates them with the Queue Manager.

 Using MQ Explorer:

 Right-click on the desired Queue Manager.

-Select Start Listener....
+Select Start Listener...

-Choose an existing Listener or click New....
+Choose an existing Listener or click New...

-Provide a name (e.g., LISTENER1), choose TCP as transport type, and set the Port (e.g., 1414).
+Provide a name (e.g., LISTENER1), choose TCP as the transport type, and set the Port (e.g., 1414).

 Click OK to create and start the Listener.

 Using Command Line:

 ```bash

 DEFINE LISTENER(LISTENER1) TRPTYPE(TCP) PORT(1414)
 START LISTENER(LISTENER1)
 ```